ArnabNayan/chef-recipe-hunter-client/README.md

-Project Title
+Project Title:
 chef-recipe-hunter-client-side

-🚀 About Me
+🚀 About Me:
 I'm a student and learing developing...

-Environment Variables
+Environment Variables:
 To run this project, you will need to add the following environment variables to your .env file

 API_KEY